 - Luigi Preziosi, Politecnico di Torino, Italy.
 Web Page

-Title: Multiscale modeling of cell migration in fiber networks.
+Title: Multiscale modeling of cell migration in fiber networks: File.

 Abstract: Cell migration in highly constrained extracellular matrices is exploited in scaffold-based tissue engineering and is fundamental in a wide variety of physiological and pathological phenomena, among other in cancer invasion and development.
 Research into the critical processes involved in cell migration has mainly focused on cell adhesion and proteolytic degradation of the external environment.
 However, arising evidence have recently shown that a number of cell-derived biophysical and mechanical parameters, among others nucleus stiffness and cell deformability, plays a major role in cell motility, especially in the ameboid-like migration mode in 3D confined tissue structures.
 The lectures will present several modelling framework, from individual-based to continuum models, to simulare the active invasive behavior of cancer cells into narrow channels and fiber networks.
 Multiscale methods to upscale information from the sub-cellular level to the macroscopic level will also be explained in detail.